fgeorges/mlproj/README.md

     -v, --verbose         verbose mode
 ```

-As for now, the only command is `setup`.
-It creates databases, forests and
+As for now, the only commands are `setup` and `deploy`.
+The former creates
-servers as described in environment files (or adapt them if they already exist
+databases, forests and servers as described in environment files (or adapt them
-and  changes have been made to the environment files).
+if they already exist and changes have been made to the environment files).
+The
+latter deploy modules from the source directory to the modules database.

 ## Environments